-- 1. A PC with a RJ-45 Ethernet connection - 2.
+- 1. A PC with a RJ45 Ethernet port. - 2.
 A standard Ethernet cable

-Connect the Ethernet cable to any of the ports on the front panel of the switch and to the Ethernet port on the PC.
+Connect on end of the Ethernet cable to any of the ports on the front panel of the Switch and connect the other end of Ethernet cable to the Ethernet port on the PC.